 Practicing radical honesty

-Together with my former coach-trainees Alma and Emanuel we offer honesty sessions again.
-Weekly, online and under the beautiful name of Tuesday is Truthday.
+In our Truthday-Sessions you can practice Radical Honesty.
+Together with a group of strangers, friends, familiy or co-workers – as you wish.
 We are looking forward to having you in one of our drop-in sessions!
 Learn more on www.truthday.ch.

 *Title Image by Samuel Rodriguez via unsplash.com